vatesfr/xen-orchestra/docs/docs/load_balancing.md

 To configure thresholds for your plan:

-1. Go to **Configuration → Plans**
+1. Go to **Configuration → Plans**.
 2. Select the plan you want to update.
 3. Go to **Plan → Critical thresholds**.
 4. Check the **Fill information (optional)** box.\
- New fields will appear, allowing you to set your thresholds.
+    New fields will appear where you can set your thresholds:

 ![A form to set up load balancing performance thresholds](./assets/load_balancing_thresholds.png)

 :::warning
-If the CPU threshold is set to 90%, the load balancer will be only triggered if the **average CPU usage on a host** is higher than 90%.
+If the CPU threshold is set to 90%, the load balancer will only trigger if the **average CPU usage on a host** exceeds 90%.
 :::

-As for memory, load balancing will be trigger if there is **less** free RAM than the **Free memory** threshold.
+For memory, load balancing will trigger when **free RAM** drops below the **Free memory** threshold.

 ### Exclusion

 If you want to prevent load balancing from triggering migrations on a particular host or VM, you can exclude it from the process.
 This can be done with:

-- the **Excluded hosts** setting in each plan
+- The **Excluded hosts** setting in each plan
-- the **Ignored VM tags** parameter, which is common to every plan.
+- The **Ignored VM tags** parameter, which is common to every plan

 ### Timing